Things to Do in Cary, N.C.

-Witness the North Carolina FC and North Carolina Courage soccer teams in action at WakeMed Soccer Park, or check out annual events such as the USA Baseball-Irish Classic at the USA Baseball National Training Complex.
+Witness the North Carolina FC and North Carolina Courage soccer teams in action at WakeMed Soccer Park, or enjoy America's favorite pastime with events at the USA Baseball National Training Complex.

 Unique movie watching

-The Cary Theater hosts live performances and films at the newly-renovated, but historic, indoor movie theater.
+The Cary Theater hosts live performances and films at the renovated, but historic, indoor movie theater.

 Culture and major festivals

 Take delight in the mass of cultural and arts festivals, including Spring Daze Arts and Crafts Festival in April, Lazy Daze Arts and Crafts Festival in Aug., Diwali Indian Festival of Lights in Oct. and Kwanzaa Festival in Dec.